 However, I think there will be room for virtual or hybrid conferences in the future.
 As a result, there will be fewer physical conferences.
 The remaining physical conferences must offer clear added value beyond that of their virtual counterparts.

 Vacation at Home

 It was similar on the way home.
 Like a “fade out”.
 I left the office after finishing some unit of work.
-In my car I listened to the music while driving and enjoying being alone.
+In my car, I listened to music while driving and enjoying being alone.
 When I arrived at home I was really there and was interested to hear about my wife’s day.
 Nowadays it’s more like an interruption of work.
 Not a real closure.
-It’s like my mind and my body are not at the same place.
+It’s like my mind and my body is not in the same place.
 And guess who is figuring that out every single day?

 It sounds strange, but I miss commuting.

 That’s the weight I gained during this time.
 The temptations at home are simply too strong.
 I guess I need to start working on my self-control.

 When I look at the list, I feel pretty privileged.
 I still have a job.
 I like my work.
 My family is healthy so far.
 I have no real reason to complain.